Piano Performance (BM)

 - Total allowed

-- For undergraduate students, a maximum of 6 units over the course of the undergraduate career
+- For undergraduate students, a maximum of 6 credits over the course of the undergraduate career

-- For graduate students, the number of units will be specified by the program
+- For graduate students, the number of credits will be specified by the program

 - Cannot be used to satisfy liberal arts requirements